BlackArch/blackarch-iso/live-iso/airootfs/etc/skel/.vim/bundle/jedi-vim/pythonx/jedi/docs/docs/features.rst

 Static analysis is also possible by using the command ``jedi.names``.

-The Jedi Linter is currently in an alpha version and can be tested by calling ``python -m jedi linter``.

 Jedi would in theory support refactoring, but we have never publicized it, because it's not production ready.
 If you're interested in helping out here, let me know.
 With the latest parser changes, it should be very easy to actually